u-blox/mbed-examples-odin-w2-mbed-3/udp-time-client-wifi/README.md

 or for debug build:
 `yotta build -d`

-If build is successful you will find the resulting binary in the following location
+If build is successful you will find the resulting binary in the following location:
-\mbed-examples-odin-w2\udp-time-client-wifi\build\ublox-evk-odin-w2-gcc\source\mbed-example-odin-w2-wifi.bin
+mbed-examples-odin-w2\udp-time-client-wifi\build\ublox-evk-odin-w2-gcc\source\udp-time-client-wifi.bin

 ## Running the application
 When you plugin your EVK-ODIN-W2 board to your computer it should turn up as a USB mass storage device.
 To program the application binary to your board simply copy and paste the application binary to your mbed USB mass storage device.